gretacappello/CORHI_X/README.md

 ______________________________________________________________
 CONTACT AND REFERENCING
 ______________________________________________________________
-A paper of CORHI-X is currently under development.
+A paper of CORHI-X is under development.
 For any question or request please contact me at: greta.cappello@uni-graz.at

+Please cite this code when used for science pubblication.
 The version v1.0 of CORHI-X is archived on Zenodo at DOI 10.5281/zenodo.14800582 (https://zenodo.org/records/14803010)

 If you find some problems installing the tool you can have a look at https://github.com/gretacappello/CORHI_X/issues or you can drop me an email!